eascodes/100-days-code/log.md

 **Thoughts** I spent much of today troubleshooting and feel very accomplished now that my coding is functional.
 I had to start from scratch after my code became too complicated yesterday.
 It was helpful to add in one element at a time to test each part.

 **Link(s) to work** https://mealprepfunday.com/

+## Day 99: February 7, 2022

+**Today's Progress**: Today I worked on the login feature for the meal prep recipe website.
+I set up error messages for empty fields, incorrect passwords, and non-existing usernames.

+**Thoughts** After working on the sign up feature yesterday, it did not take me too long to complete this task.
+I'm excited that the website is close to being complete.

+**Link(s) to work** https://mealprepfunday.com/